ZixiaChen/Eaglercraft-1.12/README.md

 ## Getting Started:

-Prerequisites: Java 17 and JDK 17 or higher
+Prerequisites: Java 17 and JDK 17 or higher (preferrably OpenJDK)

 ### To compile the latest version of the client, on Windows: